-Specific performance data will be requested for a five-year period (up to the most recent available) to be input into an excel template.
-Information requested will include:
+Specific performance data will be requested for a five-year period (up to the most recent available) as follows:

 - The operating cost coverage ratio, together with an explanation of how this has been calculated. (required)

 - non-revenue water %

 - collection efficiency

 - quality of service indicators relevant to the utility context and as measured by the utility.
-Guidance is offered in the template

 - water and sanitation access data to the extent measured and practical (proportion of population in service area with a defined minimum service level.)

-Guidance is offered in the template.
+- total operating revenue

+- billed revenue from water and sewerage/wastewater/sanitation charges;

 - volume of water sold

 - volume of wastewater treated (if applicable)

-- number of water connections
+- number of water connections,

-- number of sewer connections (if applicable)
+- number of sewer connections (if applicable),

 - utility staff

 - energy usage